 If your spouse or co-parent is your beneficiary, you probably don’t need to worry about updating your policy if you have another child with that same person.

+One thing you probably don't want to do is to name your minor child as your life insurance beneficiary.
 Hale says, “When there are children under 18 listed as any type of beneficiary, a trust should be in place because death benefits are generally set aside until children become adults.
 Costs are associated with establishing trusts and most average, middle-market Americans don’t have one.”

 While trusts have a reputation as being a tool for the super-rich, creating a trust fund can be a more accessible option than you might expect.